dojoengine/book/src/introduction.md

 Dojo leverages an [entity component system](https://en.wikipedia.org/wiki/Entity_component_system) and [diamond](https://eips.ethereum.org/EIPS/eip-2535) pattern to provide a modular, extensible world.
 Worlds are expanded through the introduction of Components (state) and Systems (logic).

+> Contributing
+Dojo is open-source and encourages contribution.
+It is in the early stage of development.
+Find the book on [Github](https://github.com/dojoengine/book).

 ## Autonomous Worlds

 > Autonomous worlds represent persistent, permissionless, and decentralized open environments that users can freely interact with and contribute to. - anon